-- a) Establish guidelines for hamlet design within the identified Historic Core Character Area which: - i) Conserve and enhance the identified cultural heritage value of the Historic Core and provide guidelines for compatible new development; - ii) Balance the conservation of significant cultural heritage resources as part of appropriate intensification and infill; - b) Continue to identify and conserve significant cultural heritage resources and cultural heritage landscapes within the Hamlet of Glen Williams under the Ontario Heritage Act; - c) Discourage the demolition of significant cultural heritage resources; - d) Require the submission of a Heritage Impact Assessment, in accordance with the Town of Halton Hills Heritage Impact Assessment Terms of Reference, for applications submitted under the Planning Act for properties that are - i) located on or adjacent to properties that are listed on the Town's Heritage Register or designated under the Ontario Heritage Act; and/or, - ii) located within the Historic Core area, at the discretion of Town Staff. - e) Require that the initiation of any Municipal public works initiatives, including infrastructure or streetscape improvements be informed by a Heritage Impact Assessment at the discretion of Town Staff.
-A Heritage Impact Assessment shall provide mitigation recommendations to ensure that the heritage character of Glen Williams is conserved and enhanced;
+- a) Establish guidelines for hamlet design within the identified Historic Core Character Area which: - i) Conserves and enhances the identified cultural heritage value heritage character of the Historic Core and pProvides guidelines for compatible new development; - ii) Balances the conservation of significant cultural heritage resources as part of appropriate intensification and infill; - b) Continue to identify and conserve cultural heritage resources and cultural heritage landscapes within the Hamlet of Glen Williams under the Ontario Heritage Act; - c) Discourage the demolition of significant protected cultural heritage resources; - d) Require the submission of a Heritage Impact Assessment, in accordance with the Town of Halton Hills Heritage Impact Assessment Terms of Reference, -for applications submitted under the Planning Act for properties that which are - i) located on or adjacent to properties that are listed on the Town's Heritage Register or designated under the Ontario Heritage Act; and/or, - located on or adjacent to protected heritage properties, or - located on properties which are listed under the Ontario Heritage Act, or - i) located within the Historic Core area.
+Heritage Impact Assessments shall be submitted in accordance with the Town of Halton Hills Heritage Impact Assessment Terms of Reference; - ii) located within the Historic Core area, at the discretion of Town Staff. - e) Require that the initiation of any Municipal public works initiatives, including infrastructure or streetscape improvements be informed by a Heritage Impact Assessment at the discretion of Town Staff, which provides.
+A Heritage Impact Assessment shall provide mitigation recommendations to ensure that the heritage character of The Glen is conserved and enhanced;

-- f) Maintain the Hamlet character of Glen Williams and promote streetscape improvements including street art, street furniture, historic plaques and interpretive panels. - g) Recognize and retain the natural features, topography and vegetation which contribute to the character and scenic beauty of Glen Williams; - h) Develop parking areas that are sensitive to and compatible with the cultural heritage character of the area within the Historic Core, and provide opportunities for compatible outdoor features, such as patios, porches, and open space to accommodate and improve commercial functions; - i) Encourage the conservation of significant cultural heritage resources as per best practices outlined in the 2010 Parks Canada's Standards and Guidelines for the Conservation of Historic Places in Canada, as amended from time to time; and - j) Maintain safe opportunities for pedestrians, vehicles and bicycles to enable access to crossings over the river within the Historic Core which provide scenic views up and down the river corridor from historically established vantage points.
+- f) Maintain the Hamlet character of Glen Williams and promote streetscape improvements, including street art, street furniture, and historic plaques and interpretive panels. - g) Recognize and retain the natural features, topography and vegetation which contribute to the character and scenic beauty of The Glen; - b) Develop parking areas which are sensitive to and compatible with the cultural heritage character of the area within the historic core, and provide opportunities for compatible outdoor features, such as patios, porches, and open space to accommodate and improve commercial functions; - i) Encourage the conservation of identified significant cultural heritage resources as per best practices outlined in the 2010 Parks Canada's Standards and Guidelines for the Conservation of Historic Places in Canada, as amended from time to time; and - Maintain safe opportunities for pedestrians, vehicles and bicycles to enable access to crossings over the river within the Historic Core which provide scenic views up and down the river corridor from historically established vantage points.